CWHP Home | Alphabetical Index | Topical Index

 She attended Chauncy Hall, a private secondary

-school, and then went on to MIT, graduating with a B.S. in Architecture, the
+school, and then went on to MIT, graduating in 1909 with a B.S. in Architecture,

-first woman to do so at MIT.
-Her interest was primarily in Landscape Architecture,
+among the first women to receive this degree at MIT.
+Her interest was primarily

-a study that echoed her life long love of the outdoors.
-After graduation she
+in Landscape Architecture, a study that echoed her life long love of the outdoors.

-practiced architecture with Ida A. Ryan, a fellow graduate, in Watertown
+After graduation she practiced architecture with Ida A. Ryan, a fellow graduate,

-until the First World War, when a building slump ended the demand for new residential
+in Watertown until the First World War, when a building slump ended the demand

 In 1918, Luscomb left architecture to become executive